dubhater/vapoursynth-awarpsharp2/readme.rst

     *opt*
         If True, the best functions supported by your CPU will be used.
         If False, plain C++ functions will be used.

+    *cplace*
+        Chroma placement.
+Must be either "mpeg1" or "mpeg2".

+        Only relevant when *chroma* is 0 and the input is 4:2:0 or 4:2:2.

+        Default: "mpeg1".

 Examples